Crises of Communication: Sustainability and Trumpism

 Luhmann read a lot of interdisciplinary material and borrowed from mathematics, classical systems theory, biology, cybernetics and other disciplines.
 For example, he took the concept of autopoiesis (Maturana & Varela, 1987) from biology, the concept of feedback loops and second-order observation from cybernetics and of re-entry and the fundamental operation of differentiation and indication from the mathematician Spancer-Brown (Spence-Brown, 1969).

 For Luhmann, systems are operationally closed meaning that no system can interfer in the operation of another system.
-For example, the economic system communicates via payments and there is no way that the political system can interfer in it.
+For example, the economic system communicates via payments and there is almost no way that the political system can interfer in it.
 Of course, the political system can observe these payments and can try to regulate them but only indirectly.
-It can pass laws.
-The economic system will observe this (digest it) and evolve with its environment (which contains the political system).
-Therefore, systems are cognitively open.
-They take everything in what they can digest and use it to continue their opertions, that is, their autopoiesis.
+It can pass laws which the legal system processes.
+The economic system will observe this—it will ‘digest’ it—and evolve with its environment (which contains the political system).
+Therefore, systems are cognitively open meaning that they can observe (based on their own logic) their environment which contains all the other systems.
+They take everything in what they are able to digest and use it to continue their opertions, that is, their autopoiesis.
+An analogy is a human body that takes in food and digist it in the way it is able to.
+Neither does the food determine how the body is affected nor does the body can make anything it wants from the food.
+The process is contingent.

 Social System | Binary Code | Description |